 Local & Regional Partnerships

-The Sea Level Solutions Center is involved in numerous local and regional initiatives working on climate and sea level rise initiatives throughout the southeastern Florida area.
+The division is involved in several local and regional initiatives that include partners closer to home.
+Specifically, researchers in the Sea Level Solutions Center are invested in numerous research projects working on climate and sea level rise issues throughout the southeastern Florida area.

 - Florida Keys National Marine Sanctuary